katlande/me/landing.md

 				<header class="major">
 					<h3>Other Services</h3>
 				</header>
 				<p>Don't see what you're looking for?
-I offer a variety of other services including custom pipeline development, webtool and Shiny app setup, archive data analysis, and more.
+I offer a variety of other services including custom pipeline development, webtool creation, experimental design consulting, and more.
 Contact me to learn what's possible.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn More</a></li>
 				</ul>